-AAP workers protest against Manish Sisodia’s arrest in excise policy case
+Manish Sisodia sent to CBI custody till March 4 in excise policy case

-The Central Bureau of Investigation has sought five-day custody of the Delhi deputy chief minister.
+The central agency wanted his custody since he did not answer questions in the manner they wanted him to do, the AAP leader’s lawyer said.

+A Delhi court on Monday sent Deputy Chief Minister Manish Sisodia to the Central Bureau of Investigation’s custody till March 4 in connection with the alleged irregularities in the now-scrapped excise policy of the state, Live Law reported.

+But Senior Advocate Dayan Krishnan, appearing for Sisodia, claimed that profit margin changes were approved by Delhi Lieutenant Governor Vinai Kumar Saxena.
+He also argued that the central agency wanted his client’s custody since he did not answer questions in the manner they wanted him to do.

+Meanwhile, Aam Aadmi Party workers held protests across the country against the arrest of Sisodia.

-Several Aam Aadmi Party workers were detained on Monday after they clashed with paramilitary forces during the protest outside the Bharatiya Janata Party headquarters in Delhi, reported The Indian Express.
+In Delhi, several workers were detained on Monday after they clashed with paramilitary forces during a protest outside the Bharatiya Janata Party headquarters.

-AAP workers across the country are protesting against the arrest of Deputy Chief Minister of Delhi Manish Sisodia on Sunday.
-The AAP leader was arrested after being questioned by the Central Bureau of Investigation about alleged irregularities in the state’s excise policy.

-Sisodia and 14 other persons were booked by the CBI in August on charges of irregularities in the now-scrapped liquor policy, which was part of the new excise regulations.

 The deputy chief minister, who holds 18 departments in the Delhi government, is the second Cabinet minister to be arrested by a central agency.
 Former Health Minister Satyendar Jain was arrested by the Enforcement Directorate in May in a money laundering case.